David-129/Aseprite-Compiler/README.md

 Before using the script, you must configure the correct path to Visual Studio's `vcvars64.bat`, which sets up the C++ build environment.

-Open `build_aseprite.bat`, and look for this line:
+Open `Aseprite_Builder.bat`, and look for this line:

 ```bat
 CALL "D:\vst_tools\VC\Auxiliary\Build\vcvars64.bat"